Tag: Faith

 Bonhoeffer, maybe the greatest practical theologian ever.
 While fighting the worst fascist regime of all time, he found common ground across the world, faiths, and cultures.
 Calling the greatness in humanity to action.

 Wilberforce, a man erased from, or never put into, our history books.
-All he did was nearly single-handedly dismantle the most evilly devised worldwide economic trading model ever devised: humans for spices for crops.
+All he did was nearly single-handedly dismantle the most evilly devised worldwide economic trading model ever: humans for spices and crops.

 Kirk, until September 10th, was a man you likely never heard of.
 At best, thought was some alt-right political hack.
 Or at worst, a homophobic, sexist, racist.